Hurt While Walking or Jogging?

 After a pedestrian accident, just like a car crash, you may get calls from pushy insurance adjusters who may try to pressure you into a quick settlement.
 However, you should not speak to another driver’s insurance representative until you have had time to call a pedestrian accident lawyer.
 Even if your claim is seemingly straightforward, New Jersey insurance laws are complex, and you may not know just what compensation you need or deserve.
 At Keefe Law Firm, our lawyers have decades of experience with these kinds of cases.
 We know what insurance companies can and should pay, and we will work hard to ensure you get a fair settlement.

-According to the National Highway Traffic Safety Administration (NHTSA), over 4,700 people die in pedestrian accidents each year in the United States.
+According to the Governors Highway Safety Association, 6,227 people died in pedestrian accidents in 2018.
+This is the largest number of pedestrian deaths since 1990.
 Approximately 66,000 pedestrian accident victims sustain injuries that require emergency medical treatment annually.
 Additionally, one of the deadliest states for pedestrian accidents is New Jersey with over 125 fatal accidents every year.

 Other important statistics include:

-- Pedestrians make up approximately 14 percent of traffic fatalities nationwide.
-In New Jersey, pedestrians account for 24 percent of all crash deaths.
-This rate is among the highest in the nation.
+- Pedestrians make up approximately 16 percent of traffic fatalities nationwide.
+In New Jersey, pedestrians account for 29 percent of all crash deaths.
+This rate is the third highest in the nation, exceeded only by the District of Columbia and Nevada.

-- Alcohol use and drunk driving are contributing factors in almost half of all fatal pedestrian accidents.
+- Alcohol use and drunk driving were contributing factors in almost half of all fatal pedestrian accidents.

-- Approximately a fifth of all pedestrian accidents are also hit-and-run accidents.
+- Approximately one fifth of all pedestrian accidents are also hit-and-run accidents.

 - Three quarters of all pedestrian fatalities occur at night.